-As of 4April2017, the following coaches are committed for 2017 camps.
+As of 7MAR2018, the following coaches are committed for 2018 boys camps.
 The below list includes Session I and Session II staff.
-Please visit program page for session specific staff list.
+Please visit program page for session-specific staff list.
 Coaching staff is subject to change.

 SCOTT BLACK – Boston University

 In addition to serving as full-time Associate Head Coach of the Men's Soccer Program for Boston University, Scott Black is Director of Collegiate Soccer Academy.
 Black joined the BU terriers in 2007 and previously served as assistant coach for Virginia Tech and Penn State University.
 At Boston University, Black spends most of his time as the recruiting coordinator, scouting and training the team, but also assists in all facets of the soccer program, including budgeting, academic advising, scheduling and fundraising.

 During his tenure, BU has made four NCAA appearances, captured three America East regular season titles and earned an America East championship trophy. more>>